-Interaction Definition Species A Species B Mutualism A long-term, close association between two species in which both partners benefit + + Commensalism Organisms of two species use the same limited resource and have a negative impact on each other + N Consumption Parasitism Parasitoidism Predation Herbivory One species eats all or part of the body of a member of another species.
-The consumed species is either killed from the interaction (e.g., predation) or harmed but likely survives (e.g., parasitism) + - Competition Two species "fight" over a resource.
-Although one species may "win," it is still negatively impacted by taking part in the competition - -
+Interaction Definition Species A Species B Possible Symbiosis (i.e., lives in close proximity to each other) Mutualism A long-term, close association between two species in which both partners benefit + + Yes Commensalism Species A benefits from the relationship and species B is not affected. + N Yes Consumption: Parasitism Species A consumes part- but typically does not kill- species B. + - Yes Consumption: Parasitoidism A new generation of species A consumes species B. + - Yes Consumption: Predation Species A consumes species B. + - No Consumption: Herbivory Species A consumes part- but does not kill- Species B. + - No Competition Two species "fight" over a resource.
+Although one species may "win," it is still negatively impacted by taking part in the competition - - No